 Top 5 Kayaks for Large Dogs

-What’s the Best Kayak for me and my Dog?
+What’s the best kayak for me and my large dog?

 The best kayak for you and your dog will largely depend on the size and temperament of your dog.
 Larger dogs will obviously need more space than smaller ones.
 Well-behaved dogs will be much easier to handle on the water and can be placed in a less stable kayak without concern for capsizing.

 A kayak’s dimensions are a major factor in determining how stable it will be on the water.

 Many touring kayaks have a width between 18 and 25 inches.
 This allows the kayak to travel quickly through the water with the minimum amount of resistance.
 It also makes this type of kayak less stable – and not ideal for taking a four-legged companion along.

 Recreational kayaks typically have a width between 28 and 36 inches.
 This width provides a larger surface area for the kayak’s base – making these kayaks more stable and suitable for bigger dogs.